-The scheme falls within 'Strathnairn, Speyside and Cairngorms' and 'Upper Spey Sand and Gravel' groundwater bodies which were classified by SEPA in 2020 as having an overall status of 'Good' (SEPA water environmental hub).
+The scheme falls within 'Strathnairn, Speyside and Cairngorms' and 'Upper Spey Sand and Gravel' groundwater bodies which were classified by SEPA in 2020 as having an overall status of 'Good' (Water Classification Hub).

-The scheme is located within a Drinking Water Protection Area (Ground) (DWPA).
+The scheme is located within a groundwater and surface water Drinking Water Protection Area (\underline{DWPA}).

-The A9, within the scheme extents has not been highlighted as having surface water flooding, however surrounding land, at the scheme, has been highlighted as having high risk of river flooding, which means that each year, these areas have a 10% chance of flooding (SEPA Flood Map).
+The A9, within the scheme extent has not been highlighted as having a risk of surface water or river flooding, however surrounding land along the scheme extent has been highlighted as having up to a high risk of surface water flooding, which means that each year, these areas have a 10% chance of flooding (SEPA Flood Map).